Patricia Canning Todd: Tennis career

 Todd and her partner lost seven times to Louise Brough and Margaret Osborne duPont in the women's doubles finals of Grand Slam tournaments.
-Todd's lone victory over the Brough-Osborne duPont partnership was in the final of the 1947 Wimbledon Championships, when Todd teamed with Doris Hart.
+Todd's lone victory over the Brough-Osborne duPont partnership was in the final of the 1947 Wimbledon Championships when Todd teamed with Doris Hart.
 Todd and her partner lost twice to Brough and her partner in the mixed doubles finals of Grand Slam tournaments.

 Todd won the title at the 1947 French International Championships and reached the semifinals there in 1948.
-At the 1947 event, the fourth-seeded Todd played top-seeded Osborne duPont, the defending champion and the newly crowned Wimbledon champion, in a semifinal that took two days to complete.
+At the 1947 event, the fourth-seeded Todd played top-seeded Osborne duPont, the defending champion, in a semifinal that took two days to complete.
 After Osborne duPont won the first set 6–2, thunderstorm stopped play for the remainder of the day.
 The next day, Todd, "producing magnificent backhand shots", won after being 1–3 down in the final set.
 The crowd was so vocal in backing Todd that a referee reversed a line call to give Todd match point.
 In the final, Doris Hart played an attacking game and led Todd 4–3 in the final set, but "she was against a great fighter who was content to retrieve, and on a slow court, defence overcame attack".
 At the 1948 event, Todd, who was the favorite and defending champion, was defaulted by French officials after she refused to move her scheduled center court match to court 2.
 Todd had complained about being last on center court after having played there only one match previously.
 When requested to move, she refused because of the late hour and because a full set of linesmen would not be present.
 "They can scratch [default] me if they like.
 I am not going to play anywhere but on the center court where my match is scheduled."
 The officials defaulted her, then changed their minds and gave her Nelly Landry's phone number, her opponent, to reschedule.
 When Landry could not be reached, the default stood.

-She returned to the French International Championships in 1950, after a one-year absence, and reached the final where she lost to Hart.
+She returned to the French International Championships in 1950 after a one-year absence, and reached the final where she lost to Hart.
 Todd went to the hospital after the final for blood poisoning.